 In fact, our skin felt soft and looked glowy for hours after application.
 It’s also fragrance-free, which should reduce the chance of it irritating sensitive skin.

-Despite all of these positives, the reason the Soon Jung Barrier Cream didn’t score higher is because it lost points for not being a fully vegan brand.
+Despite all of these positives, the reason the Soon Jung Barrier Cream didn’t score higher is that it lost points for not being a fully vegan brand.

 It also sells products in China, which means that while Etude House doesn’t test its products on animals directly, it allows the authorities it works with to do so.
 This means it also dropped points in the cruelty-free category.